Zyxel-1/Egnimo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php)

 ## Acknowledgments
 * None at the moment